tomusdrw/JIPs/JIP-6.md

 ## File structure

-Each log is a UTF-8 text file.
+Each trace is an UTF-8 text file.
 Lines that do not match the expected format are ignored.
-Note the line does not need to match fully to the format - it may have additional data prepended or appended, which should allow usage of existing logging infrastctructure.
+Note the line does not need to match fully to the format - it may have additional data prepended or appended, which should allow usage of existing logging infrastructure.

 ### Formatting guideliness

 Hex-encoded data must be prefixed with `0x` for visual distinction from decimal numbers.
 If number formatting is not explicitly specified, hex- encoding must be used.
 The format also uses hex encoding for large data blobs, despite these being larger than e.g. base64, to allow simpler sub-blob searches (e.g. a particular constant value can be searched in read/written memory blobs).

-### Context lines (optional)
+### Context log lines (optional)

 Implementations are encouraged to prepend any number of context lines, which should contain: